 Drinks, Confectionary and Ice Creams:

 A range of drinks (hot and cold, alcoholic and soft) are available to buy.
-Head to either the Stalls or Circle bar, or see the Front of House teams in the main foyer or up in the circle.
-The bars are open an hour before the show starts on performance nights and they’re open after the show too.
+Head to the bar, or see the Front of House teams in the main foyer or up in the circle.
 You can also pre-order interval drinks upon arrival to avoid queuing during the busy interval period.
 If the interval finishes before you’ve had chance to finish your drink, you can simply take a plastic glass into the auditorium with you – just ask at the bar for one.

 We also sell a selection of ice creams and confectionary which are available to buy in the main foyers, from behind the bar before the performance and during the interval.
 If you don’t want to leave the comfort of the auditorium, you can also buy ice creams and refreshments there from our Front of House team.